An introduction to 2d conformal field theory: Minimal models

 \subsubsection{Unitarity for $c> 1$}

 A representation of the Virasoro algebra is unitary if it contains no negative-norm states.
-We can further use Kac determinant to derive the unitarity condition.
-In fact, the unitary condition gives us a strong constraint of the choice of $h$ and $c$, especially in the region $0\le c\le1$.
+An essential tool in establishing unitarity conditions is the Kac determinant, which serves as a means to derive these conditions.
+In fact, the unitary condition gives us a strong constraint of the choice of $h$ and $c$.

-We now sketch the proof that the representations are unitary when $(c>1,h>0)$.
-The proof is separated into three steps as follows: